philippschulte/fastly-promises/README.md

 ## Problem

-The callback based [fastly](https://www.npmjs.com/package/fastly) package is still the most used client on [NPM](https://www.npmjs.com/).
+The callback-based [fastly](https://www.npmjs.com/package/fastly) package is still the most used client on [NPM](https://www.npmjs.com/).
 However, I needed a client which allows me to perform request sequentially and parallelly without ending up in an untamable [callback hell](http://callbackhell.com/).
 [Philipp Schulte's fastly-native-promises](https://github.com/philippschulte/fastly-native-promises) client seemed almost perfect, except:

 - it uses Axios, which is an additional dependency we'd like to avoid, especially when running inside Adobe I/O Runtime
 - it has been missing features and pull requests were merged only slowly

-This fork addresses the concerns above, but breaks compatibility with Browsers, so that it can only be used in Node JS environments.
+This fork addresses the concerns above but breaks compatibility with Browsers, so that it can only be used in Node JS environments.

 ## Solution

-The `fastly-native-promises` package uses the promise based HTTP client [Request-Promise-Native](https://github.com/request/request-promise-native) to perform requests to the [Fastly](https://docs.fastly.com/api/) API.
+The `fastly-native-promises` package uses the promise-based HTTP client [Request-Promise-Native](https://github.com/request/request-promise-native) to perform requests to the [Fastly](https://docs.fastly.com/api/) API.
 [Request-Promise-Native](https://github.com/request/request-promise-native) supports the native JavaScript [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) API and automatically transforms the data into JSON.
 Each `fastly-native-promises` API method returns a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) which represents either the completion or failure of the request.

 ## Table of Contents